What is Inadequate Sleep Hygiene?

 2. Get Into a Routine

 Having a regular routine before bed can greatly increase the effectiveness of falling asleep and reduce inadequate sleep hygiene.
 There should be a relaxing activity such as reading, listening to relaxing music, meditating or bathing.
 Exercising just before bed is not recommended as it increases body temperature and mental alertness.
 Exercising should be done during the middle of the day.
 Having an active and healthy lifestyle will also aid in good sleep behavior.
 On top of the routine, you should also have a regular bedtime.
 This will become ingrained in your internal clock, and should facilitate sleep when combined with other quality sleep hygiene methods.

 Poor sleep can also be caused by the mind being too active and not ‘shutting down’.
 This is commonly caused by stress, anxiety, fear or excitement.
-If you find yourself regularly having trouble falling asleep despite practicing many other good sleeping habits, you may need to develop mind tricks or exercises to help take your mind off others things, and prepare it to shut down for sleep.
+If you find yourself regularly having trouble falling asleep despite practicing many other good sleeping habits, you may need to develop mind tricks or exercises to help take your mind off other things, and prepare it to shut down for sleep.
 You will also find that after getting in a routine, sleep will naturally come much easier, even without the practice of these exercises.
 For more serious mental issues that are not easily resolved and are preventing you from falling asleep, you should consult your doctor, a sleep specialist or a therapist.

-The second category relates to staying asleep.
 While you may think this is out of your control, there are things that can be done to improve this function and improve inadequate sleep hygiene.